jtrznadel/jtrznadel/README.md

 ### Projects

 - 📷 [f/sphere](https://github.com/jtrznadel/fsphere): Currently working on this project, a blog platform for photographers to showcase their works. **(Flutter)**
+- 🤖 [simpleGeminiChatbot](https://github.com/jtrznadel/simpleGeminiChatbot): Currently working on this project, speaks for itself, simple chatbot using Gemini Model with some cool features **(Flutter)**
 - 👪 [socialEase](https://github.com/jtrznadel/socialease-app): Engineer's thesis project focusing on supporting social activation. **(Flutter)**
-- 🦸 [marvelComics](https://github.com/jtrznadel/marvel-comics-app): Currently being developed for a recruitment task, a portal with information about Marvel comics. **(Flutter)**
+- 🦸 [marvelComics](https://github.com/jtrznadel/marvel-comics-app): Developed for a recruitment task, a portal with information about Marvel comics. **(Flutter)**
 - 💸 [budgetBuddy](https://github.com/jtrznadel/budgetBuddy): Group project for tracking household expenses with UI in Flutter and API in .NET. **(Flutter)**
 - 💼 [portfolio](https://github.com/jtrznadel/jtrznadel-portfolio): A web portfolio project developed in free time, available at jtrznadel.me. **(Flutter)**
 - 🏠 [AirbnbUIClone](https://github.com/jtrznadel/AirbnbClone-SwiftUI-): A UI clone of the popular Airbnb app developed in Swift. **(SwiftUI)**